 Public Engagement Process

-Three phases of engagement are planned to connect with the community to reimage transportation in the Downtown and help shape how people move around the neighbourhood.
-The work kicks off in November 2017 and will run through 2018.
+Three phases of engagement are planned to connect with the community to reimagine transportation in the Downtown and help shape how people move around the neighbourhood.
+The work kicked off in November 2017 and will run through early 2019.